 You will need to check on what utilities you need to set up at your new home.
 Is the property all-electric?
 Do you need to contact a gas company?

 Who provides services for trash, sewer, and water?
 Ask the utility companies for their requirements for deposits.
 If you are looking at cable or dish TV, research these options as well.
 You want to be sure you have TV and internet when you move in.

 You will need to decide if you want a moving company to come in, pack up all your belongings, load their truck and move your household to your new home.
 Call around and get estimates.
 Compare the estimates of the moving costs, insurance and on time guarantees.
 Check the Better Business Bureau for reviews on the movers you are considering.

 #4 Other Moving options

 There are a couple of other options for you.
 You could choose to have PODs or containers delivered to your driveway.
 You then pack your own belongings and place them inside the container.
 The benefits of this are you can sort and load on your own timeline (If you have a home owner’s association, check for any restrictions on how long the PODs can stay in your driveway).

-The companies with the mobile containers will then pick up the packed containers.
-Then, they can ship the containers to your new location, they can put the container in storage in your current city if there is a delay in your new home being ready for move in.
+The companies with mobile containers will then pick up the packed containers.
+Then, they can ship the containers to your new location, they can put the container in storage in your current city if there is a delay in your new home being ready to move in.
 The other option is to move the containers to your new city and place it in storage at your destination.
 Also, Don’t forget to check with your insurance company to understand your insurance coverage while your household is in transit.